Mariame Kaba: Writing

 Kaba maintained a blog, "US Prison Culture," beginning in 2010.
 She has been active on Twitter under the account @prisonculture.

 In 2012, she wrote Resisting Police Violence in Harlem, a historical pamphlet detailing the policing and violence in Harlem.

 In March 2018, she wrote Lifting As They Climbed: Mapping A History Of Black Women On Chicago’s South Side with Essence McDowell.
 Started in 2012, the book is written as a guidebook that maps the history of the influential Black women who contributed to the development of Chicago during the 19th and 20th centuries.

 In 2021, she published We Do This 'Til We Free Us with Haymarket Books.
 It debuted at number nine on The New York Times bestseller list for non-fiction paperbacks.
 In a review for the Chicago Reader, Ariel Parrella-Aureli described it as “a collection of talks, interviews, and past work that can serve as an initial primer on the PIC [prison-industrial complex] abolition and community building rooted in transformative justice.”
 Kaba was reluctant to write the book, but the mass protests in the summer of 2020 persuaded her, in the interests of lending her tools for collective action to newly activated organizers.

+In 2023, Kaba published Let This Radicalize You: Organizing and the Revolution of Reciprocal Care, co-written with fellow organizer Kelly Hayes.
+In the book's introduction, Kaba described it as "one that I wish I had as a young activist.
+It’s our attempt to distill some of the lessons we’ve learned about organizing over the past few decades and to include some lessons from other organizers.
+We wrote it with new activists and organizers in mind."
+The book was recommended by the New York Times and was reviewed in The Nation, The Chicago Reader, and elsewhere.
+The book is named after a tweet of Kaba's that took hold as a slogan on the left: "Let this radicalize you rather than lead you to despair."